Tonywuhk/realai.org/frontier/meta-learning.md

 A standard learning architecture can be made more flexible and efficient when its internal dynamics is also learned from data.
 Conceptually, this dynamics learning occurs at a higher level than the learning implemented by the standard architecture, thus falls within the scope of meta-learning.
 When these new architectures are widely used, they will become less "meta" and more closely aligned with advances in architecture design.

 In a standard neural network learning setup, the update rules of how the network's weights can be learned using gradient descient ([Andrychowicz et al., 2016](https://arxiv.org/abs/1606.04474)) or guided policy search ([Li & Malik, 2016](https://arxiv.org/abs/1606.01885)).
-More generally, meta-learning can be applied to black-box optimizations ([Chen et al., 2016](https://arxiv.org/abs/1611.03824)).
+More generally, meta-learning can be applied to black-box optimizations ([Chen et al., 2016](https://arxiv.org/abs/1611.03824)) and neural architecture search ([Zoph & Le, 2016](https://arxiv.org/abs/1611.01578)).
 In HyperNetworks ([Ha et al., 2016](https://arxiv.org/abs/1609.09106)), one network can dynamically generate weights for another network.

 ## References